Installation

 • jira_api_base_url - the base URL of your Jira instance API.

-Example: Create a file called my-jiratui-config.yaml and add the following:
+Example: Update the file called $XDG_CONFIG_HOME/jiratui/config.yaml and add the following:

 Launching the UI